Buff seekh kebab (1 piece), Onions (1 Cup, Sliced), Coriander chutney (1 piece), Mixed seeds (1 spoon) and Keto Ice Cream (1 Medium Scoop/Dip)

 Mindful Eating

-Eat slowly and mindfully to give your body time to process the food, reducing the likelihood of a spike.
+Eat slowly and mindfully to give your body time to process the food and detect feelings of fullness, reducing the likelihood of overeating.

 metabolic